Homomorphisms into totally disconnected, locally compact groups with dense image: Canonical completions of Hecke pairs

+\begin{rmk} We stress that the commensurability class $[U]$ does not determine the Schlichting filter $\mc{S}_{G/U}$; indeed, the only situation when there is only one Schlichting filter of a given size is when the Schlichting filter is equal to the Belyaev filter of that size. \end{rmk}

-Given any $G$-stable local filter $\mc{S}$ of $[U]$ which contains $U$, we have $\mc{S}_{G/U}\subseteq \mc{S}\subseteq \mc{S}_B$.
-The Belyaev filter is thus maximal while the Schlichting filter is minimal for $G$-stable local filters which contain $U$.
+Given any $G$-stable local filter $\mc{S}$ of size $[U]$ that contains $U$, we have $\mc{S}_{G/U}\subseteq \mc{S}\subseteq [U]$.
+Amongst $G$-stable local filters that contain $U$, the Schlichting filter is minimal whilst $[U]$ is maximal.
 The Belyaev and Schlichting completions are thus maximal and minimal completions of a Hecke pair in the following strong sense: